-Budgeted cost: £7,000
+Budgeted cost: £7,280

-Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks.
+Activity Evidence that supports this approach Challenge number(s) addressed Support sessions targeted at disadvantaged pupils who require further support.
+Support approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks.
 2 Targeted catch-up interventions with TAs to provide PP pupils with opportunities to boost their successes.
 Work with key identified pupils in smaller groups with class teachers and TAs can have a significant impact on pupil progress and achievement.
 2, 3